-For those who aren’t cut out for office politics and team-building activities, there are plenty of degree programs that offer a better fit.
-Introverts will find a wealth of options at their local community college that prepare them for jobs where they can fly solo much of the time.
+Plenty of degree programs offer a better fit for those who aren’t cut out for office politics and team-building activities.
+Introverts will find a wealth of options at their local community college that prepares them for jobs where they can fly solo much of the time.
 Whether your passion is art or analytics, check out these community college options to launch a career that fits you to a “T.”

 Computer Systems Analyst

 This lucrative position involves an assessment of a company’s computer network to determine how it can be made to function more efficiently, according to BBNews.
 Once the initial assessment is made, the computer systems analyst draws up a report that includes the cost and benefits of a new computer system.
 Some companies hire professionals with an associate degree and previous network experience for this position.
 The annual average salary for a computer systems analyst is $77,740.

 Looking for a career in the healthcare industry that doesn’t involve working directly with patients?
 Consider a job as a medical records technician.
 Technicians are responsible for the electronic transfer of records, coding for insurance purposes, and maintaining the privacy of health care records for patients.
 Some medical records technicians work in the physician’s back office, while others can manage some of their workloads from home.
 The average salary for a medical records technician is $35,010.

 The role of a graphic designer is another position creative introverts might find enjoyable.
 This professional creates drawings, logos, and product illustrations for websites.
 Drawings may be done on paper or a computer.
 Creativity is used through design, color, and graphics to produce unique branding for each client.
 The graphic designer works independently to create his content, with many even telecommuting for their job.
 The average annual salary a graphic designer can expect to earn is $43,500.